-Due date: 1/25/2018, 9am
+Due date: Jan 23 2020, 9am

 A two-body problem in a central potential can be described analytically.
 The orbital equation cannot be written explicitly as a function of time (dr/dt), but it can be written explicitly as a function of angle (dr/dv).
 In practice, however, we frequently need to compute the location of a moving object as a function of time.
 In such cases we resort to two possible approaches: solve the problem iteratively, with anomalies, or solve the differential equation numerically.
-We will apply both methods to the motion of Halley's comet and to study the stability of the Solar system.
+We will apply both methods to the motion of Halley's comet and to study the long-term stability of its orbit.

 - 1. Iterative solution.
 Halley's comet might be the most famous comet of all time.
 Its perihelion distance is 0.587 au, eccentricity is 0.967 and the orbital period is 76 years.
 Using the Newton-Raphson method, compute the position of Halley's comet around the Sun as a function of time.
 Plot the orbit. - 2.
+Runge-Kuta approximation.
+Compute the coefficients α_1 , α_2 , β_1 , β_2 , β_3 , γ_1 , γ_2 and γ_3 for the third order of Runge-Kutta expansion.
+Typeset the entire derivation, mostly for LATEX practice. - 3.
 Differential solution.
-Using a 4-th order Runge-Kutta method, compute the orbit of Halley's comet and compare it with the orbit obtained by the iterative solution.
-Plot the accumulated error as a function of time (or the number of orbits). - 3.
+Using an off-the-shelf 4th order Runge-Kutta method, compute the orbit of Halley's comet and compare it with the orbit obtained by the iterative solution.
+Plot the accumulated error as a function of time (or the number of orbits). - 4.
 Stability.
-Using two or three different integrators (i.e. euler, rk45, rk8pd, odeint, ...) compute the time (or the number of orbits) it takes for the Solar system to break apart.
+Study the stability of Halley's comet using several differential integrators.
+Be sure to explicitly reference the used code.